umccr/MAF-summary/README.md

 Some example MAF files are located on [Spartan](https://dashboard.hpc.unimelb.edu.au/) cluster and are described in [Pancreatic-data-harmonization](https://github.com/umccr/Pancreatic-data-harmonization) repository.<br>

 * [HTML report](https://rawgit.com/umccr/MAF-summary/master/scripts/summariseMAFsGenes.html) - R html report for all datasets

-### Pipeline for processing in-house data

-... to be completed